-Bobby Hutcherson: Yeah.
-Well, I was 12 years old and I was walking down the street in Pasadena and it was summertime and school was out.
-And I walked past a record store.
-And the guy that had the record store was playing The Giants of Jazz with Thelonious Monk, Miles Davis, Milt Jackson, Percy Heath, and Kenny Clarke.
-And they were playing this tune called "Bemsha Swing" and I walked right past.
-The door was open, and he had it so that people as they came past could hear the music.
+Bobby Hutcherson: I was 12 years old, and I was walking down the street in Pasadena, and it was summertime and school was out.
+I walked past a record store, and the guy that had the record store was playing The Giants of Jazz with Thelonious Monk, Miles Davis, Milt Jackson, Percy Heath, and Kenny Clarke.
+They were playing this tune called "Bemsha Swing."
+The door was open—he had it so that people as they came past could hear the music.
 And I walked past and I got a few steps, and then I said, "Wow, this music is going right as I'm walking."

-I said, "Let me go in there and get this record."
-So I went in and got the record, took it home and wore it out.
+So I went in and got the record, took it home, and wore it out.
 And I told my friend, Herbie Lewis, who played bass at school, had a trio, I told him that I was going to buy a vibraphone.
 And he said, "Good, because if you buy a vibraphone, you can play in our group."
 And I said, "Oh great."
-He said, "Yeah," he said, "You can make money and meet girls," and I said, "Oh, even better, that's good."
+He said, "You can make money and meet girls," and I said, "Oh, even better, that's good."

-So my daddy was a brick mason.
-I worked with him for the summer, and saved up my money, and my mom took me to this music store in Los Angeles, and we bought a vibraphone, brought it to the house and I didn't know a thing about it, but just set it up and there it was.
+My daddy was a brick mason.
+I worked with him for the summer, and saved up my money, and my mom took me to this music store in Los Angeles, and we bought a vibraphone, brought it to the house.
+I didn't know a thing about it, but just set it up and there it was.

-Herbie Lewis came over and saw the instrument and said "Okay, we have a concert in two weeks."
+Herbie Lewis came over and saw the instrument and said, "Okay, we have a concert in two weeks."
 I said, "What do you mean, we have a concert in two weeks?
 I don't know anything about the instrument."
 And he said, "Well, I'll take a felt pen and write the numbers down on the bars, so you'll know what bar to hit next."
-So I said, "How many tunes are we gonna play," and he said, "Well, maybe two, maybe three."
-So the numbers on the bars got like from one to close to 400.
+I said, "How many tunes are we gonna play," and he said, "Well, maybe two, maybe three."
+The numbers on the bars go like from one to close to 400.
 I'd practice every day, and all of a sudden, the kids, when they heard about the concert, they all wanted to see that I could play.
 And my mom and dad came.
-I was supposed to be this whiz who could play the vibraphone in two weeks and when we got ready to go on stage, the stage manager of the place told me, he said, "Okay, you kids, get out play.
+I was supposed to be this whiz who could play the vibraphone in two weeks.
+When we got ready to go on stage, the stage manager of the place told me, "Okay, you kids, get out play.
 Oh, and Bobby, by the way, I saw a bunch of black stuff all over your bars, so I took a wet towel and I wiped it off."